Skip to page content

 Classes with container query variants are:

-2. flex — flexbox wrapper utilities
+2. block, inline-block — block wrapper utilities

 5. hidden — invisibility utilities